josepmariall/x_biamow/README.md

-This project aims at predicting the attractiveness of a certain product.
+This project aims at predicting the **attractiveness of a certain product**.

 I provide the environment used to run this code.